ll3N1GmAll/ATAT/README.txt

 Added Android persistent reverse Meterpreter APK builder, Added DBD persistent backdoor builder by Skysploit with enhanced persistence instructions, Added dependency checker by Skysploit,
-Added fully automated MSF Post Exploitation on all sessions acquired for the following post ex activities:
+Added fully automated cross-platform MSF Post Exploitation on all sessions acquired for the following post ex activities:
 - enumerate hosts
 - dump cached domain creds
 - verify if you are on a vm